NabilHY/money-manager/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Kudos to Gregoire Vella for the great looking [template](https://www.behance.net/gregoirevella) that this application's design was inspired from

 ## 📝 License